ilsalvopss/umrrRadar/README.md

  To build from source you need to have previously compiled as a **static library** (and installed):
   - wxWidgets
   - wxMathPlot
-  - the manifest.o, which is included prebuild for ease of use (can be omitted if you don't care about high-DPI resolution)
+  - the manifest.o, which is included prebuilt for ease of use (can be omitted if you don't care about high-DPI resolution)

 Then, in the root directory run:

-    cmake . -G "MSYS Generators"
+    cmake . -G "MSYS Makefiles"
     make

+### notes about RS485